Mission

 Supported by Fund Development

-Launched in 2000 as part of its mission to provide opportunities for young adults and children with acquired disabilities in this region, the camp provides a safe, supervised environment, with a 1:1 or 1:2 counselor ratio where kids can just have fun.
-Those who need medical support are also accommodated.
+Camp TBI is held every June at Camp Twin Lakes in Rutledge, Georgia, a fully accessible camp, and is offered at no cost to families in Georgia or South Carolina.
+Camp TBI was launched in 2000 by Walton Foundation for Independence as part of its mission to provide opportunities for young adults and children with acquired traumatic brain injury.
+The camp, which continues to be sponsored by Walton Options for Independent Living, provides a safe, supervised environment, with a 1:1 or 1:2 counselor ratio where kids can just have fun.
+Those who need medical support and special diets are accommodated.

-Walton Family Weekend, held at Camp Twin Lakes in Rutledge, Georgia, is designed to provide opportunities for families to engage in recreational activities in an accommodating environment whereas they might typically experience a physical barrier in other places that are not accessible.
+Walton Family Weekend, typically held in October at Camp Twin Lakes in Rutledge, Georgia, is designed to provide opportunities for families to engage in recreational activities in an accommodating environment whereas they might typically experience a physical barrier in other places that are not accessible.
 Families also get to interact with other attendees and peers where they often bond and grow friendships.
 It is a relaxed time where everyone can participate at their leisure and possibly experience their first opportunity to zip line, climb ropes, paddle boat, or other numerous outdoor and indoor activities.

 Space is limited!
 Walton Family Weekend is open to families in the CSRA where either the parent or the children of the parent have a physical disability.
-Children aged 6 to 18 are supervised by their parent or guardian who must be in attendance.
+Children aged newborn to 18 are supervised by their parent or guardian who must be in attendance.

 Adaptive Sports & Tournaments